Inline Skating Program FAQ

 Can Alien In-Line programs be done outdoors?

-Pathway skating is very popular with our highschool clients and we know many suitable pathway locations that can be accessed either directly from the school or via a short bus ride.
+Pathway skating is popular with high schools, and we know many accessible pathways near schools or a short bus ride away.

-Elementary schools may also skate outside if you have a paved area like a basketball court or parking lot.
-The concrete or asphalt must be in good condition (smooth), reasonably level, dry, and free of sand and gravel (swept or sprayed off).
+Elementary schools can also skate outside if you have a smooth, level, dry, and debris-free paved area like a basketball court or parking lot.

 How many instructors are provided with Alien In-Line programs?

-One certified Instructor is assigned for a typical program day with classes of approximately 30 students.
-The Instructor is on skates throughout presentation of the program.
-Multi-Instructor programs are available upon request.
+We assign one certified instructor for a typical day with about 30 students.
+The instructor stays on skates throughout the program.
+Multi-instructor programs are available upon request.

 What are the qualifications of instructors employed by Alien In-Line?

-Alien In-Line instructors come from many areas of the sport, recreation, and education field.
-Some are recent University graduates gaining valuable in-school teaching experience before seeking teaching jobs, some are high-performance athletes working towards careers in coaching, others are from the sport of inline skating, and some just love working with kids.
+Alien In-Line instructors come from diverse backgrounds in sports, recreation, and education.
+Some are recent university graduates gaining in-school experience before pursuing teaching careers.
+Others are high-performance athletes training for coaching careers, experienced inline skaters, or individuals who simply love working with kids.